David Warrilow – MSc(Chem), MSc(IP), CPA, EPA, CTMA, ETMA

 David has advised and represented a diverse range of clients, from lone inventors to a variety of multinationals (including several household names) in all aspects of intellectual property.
 His practice includes patents, trademarks, copyright and designs, and although his technical background is in chemistry, he has gained extensive experience of patenting mechanical inventions.

-His experience in drafting and prosecuting patent applications varies from product packaging to drug-delivery systems, games, thermal transfer technology, vehicle parts, various novel home furnishings, chemical synthesis & analysis equipment and methods, paper coatings, medical devices, building equipment, construction methods, ball-bearing races, to name but a few.
+For example, his experience in drafting and prosecuting patent applications varies from product packaging to drug-delivery systems, games, thermal transfer technology, vehicle parts, various novel home furnishings, chemical synthesis & analysis equipment and methods, paper coatings, medical devices, building equipment, construction methods, ball-bearing races, clothing, weaving techniques, harvesting machines, adult toys, bird feeders, garden forks, suitcases, and beer cups to name but a few.

 David has coordinated international trademark filing for a number of very well known companies, and represented numerous applicants before the UK and European trademark authorities at all stages from filing through to opposition.

-David has provided pro-bono advice to the public at the British Library Business & IP Centre for several years and advises on IP on the EU-funded ‘Innovating For Growth’ scheme at the British Library.
-He also occasionally talks at seminars on various aspects of IP protection, having previously lectured at the Institute of Export and UCL Medtech Conference.
+David has provided pro-bono advice to the public at the British Library Business & IP Centre for over a decade, and has advised on IP on the ‘Innovating For Growth’ scheme at the British Library.
+He also occasionally talks at seminars on various aspects of IP protection, having previously lectured at the Institute of Export, the University of Westminster and UCL Medtech Conference.

 David graduated from Birmingham University with a Masters degree in chemistry before obtaining a further Masters degree in Management of Intellectual Property from Queen Mary University, London.